joeypiccola/joeypiccola.github.io/_posts/2018-10-23-a-fact-for-comp-obj-ou.md

 ---
-title: "A Puppet fact for a the OU location of a server in Active Directory"
+title: "A Puppet fact for the OU location of a server in Active Directory"
 tags:
   - puppet
   - powershell